IntersectMBO/cardano-db-sync/Readme.md

 * Look up the balance of any stake address for any Shelley or later epoch.
 * Look up the amount of ADA delegated to each pool for any Shelley or later epoch.

 Example SQL queries are available at [Example Queries][ExampleQueries].
+You can also find some [DB Sync best practices here](https://docs.cardano.org/cardano-components/cardano-db-sync/best-practices).

 ## Architecture